-The end of the football season is almost upon us, which means FIFA 22’s release date is right around the corner.
+The end of the football season is finally here, which means FIFA 22’s release date is right around the corner.
 EA usually starts to drip feed content about the latest game in the off-season, so we can expect some official information over the next couple of months.

 Ultimate Team, the game’s biggest mode by far, received big changes in FIFA 21, including co-op Division Rivals and the removal of the annoying fitness system.
 There’s more room to personalise your team as you can build your own stadium, complete with custom colours, chants, and any trophies your club has won over the seasons.